port19x/port19.xyz/content/lifestyle/track-everything.md

 ## [Health](https://en.wikipedia.org/wiki/Health_(Apple)) & [Fitness](https://en.wikipedia.org/wiki/Fitness_(Apple)) (via Apple)

-Without my apple watch ecg, I wouldn't have gotten my diagnosis and corrective surgery for my [AVNRT](https://en.wikipedia.org/wiki/AV_nodal_reentrant_tachycardia), a rare heart arrythmia that I've had for 10 years.
+Without my apple watch ecg, I wouldn't have gotten my diagnosis and corrective surgery for my [AVNRT](https://en.wikipedia.org/wiki/AV_nodal_reentrant_tachycardia), a rare heart arrhythmia that I've had for 10 years.
 That alone will make the apple watch forever one of my best purchases.

 But even as a healthy young man its useful to track several vitals and watch for potential changes.